 Be different, be you, and don’t think you have to look, act, or do anything the same way as anybody else, including having a slogan.
 In an industry where many people want to be given a map to follow to get to their success destination, dare to be the one who paves their own way, stand out and be a rock star, your good reputation will get you more business and referrals than any slogan you can come up with.

 Are you an agent with a bad slogan?
 Are you a buyer or seller working with an agent with a bad slogan?
-In either case, I probably can’t help you, but if you’re looking to connect with an agent who doesn’t have a slogan, and can help you get into a new Parkside home, I just might be the guy for you. contact me here, or feel free to stalk me on social media.
+In either case, I probably can’t help you, but if you’re looking to connect with an agent who doesn’t have a slogan, and can help you with Nashville real estate, I just might be the guy for you. contact me here, or feel free to stalk me on social media.